Let’s step through adding a basic dissector. We’ll start with the made up "foo" protocol. It consists of the following basic items.

 to do this.
 With this value in hand, there are a couple of

 things we can do.
-First we can set the INFO column of the non-detailed view to
+We can set the INFO column of the non-detailed view to

 show what sort of PDU it is — which is extremely helpful when looking at